Climate-Critical Workforce Training, Equipment & Infrastructure Grants

 Application Process

-This solicitation has three strands, which are described in the RFP above.
+This solicitation has four strands, which are described in the RFP below.
 Strand A and Strand B have common application materials.
-Strand C has specific application materials, provided below.
+Strand C and Strand D have specific application materials, provided below.

 Proposals should be emailed to WFDTraining@masscec.com by 11:59 PM on the deadline date with "Climate-Critical Workforce Training, Equipment and Infrastructure Grant Application" in the subject line.